SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ### `depositERC20`

-This function shows how to deposit an ERC-20 token from Ethereum to Optimism.
+This function shows how to deposit an ERC-20 token from Syscoin to Rollux.

 ```js
 const oneToken = 1000000000000000000n